-Keyword: [Begin_Header]

-Required: Yes

-Argument: None

-This keyword denotes the beginning of the file header section.

-Description:

-Usage Rules: [Begin Header] must be the first keyword in any IBIS-X file.

-This keyword may be proceeded by lines of general text and/or

-comments which should be treated as comments by the parser.
+Keyword: [Begin Header] Required: Yes Argument: None Description: This keyword denotes the beginning of the file header section.
+Usage Rules: [Begin Header] must be the first keyword in any ICM file.
+This keyword may be proceeded by lines of general text and/or comments which should be treated as comments by the parser.

 [Begin Header]

-Keyword: [IBIS_Cn_Model_Ver]
+Keyword: [IBIS Cn Model Ver]

 Required: Yes

+Argument: Text String

+Description: This keyword allows electronic parsers to immediately determine

 '''